5 Tips For Shopping For a Car Online

 When buying a new or used car, research is key.
 Tools like professional car reviews, Consumer Reports testing, and IIHS and NHSTA crash tests can give customers a decent idea of what to expect from a new or used car.

 Research is doubly important these days for figuring out what fair pricing is.
-The car shortage has driven new cars up, and as a result, used car prices also jumped.
+The new car shortage has driven the price of new cars way up, and as a result, used car prices also jumped.
 Unfortunately, many dealerships are raising prices well above MSRP on new cars.
 By doing some research, you can save yourself thousands by passing on greedy dealer markups.

 Always try to test drive any car you are interested in